RalfKoban/MiKo-Analyzers/README.md

 [![Maintenance](https://img.shields.io/maintenance/yes/2018.svg)]()

 ## Available Rules
-The following table shows which rules are currently provided by the analyzer.
+The following tables list all the rules that are currently provided by the analyzer.

 ### Metrics
 |ID|Title|Enabled by default|